Many countries in Latin American have now officially reopened their borders for tourism.

 As of December, all areas of Cuba have now reopened for tourism.

-Starting January 1, 2021 ALL passengers will also have to bring a 72-hour negative PCR test in combination with getting tested at the airport.
+Starting January 1, 2021 ALL passengers will also have to bring a 72-hour negative PCR test.

 Ecuador resumed international flights with limited capacity on June 1st, 2020.

-- All arriving passengers are required to have the results of a negative PCR COVID test within the last 10 days prior to arrival.
+- Unvaccinated passengers are required to have the results of a negative PCR or antigen test within the last 3 days prior to arrival.

 See all info about Ecuador Reopening